-Shade Tree Advisory Board: The Board was created in 1995 to provide technical and management advice to the Township Council and Shade Tree Supervisor as well as educating residents to the benefits and care of trees.
-The Board conducts tree inspections when necessary in conjunction with the Supervisor, assists in identifying suitable tree planting sites and recommends appropriate specifies for Township planting.
-The Board annually tracks and evaluates progress made towards the goals and objectives of the approved Community Forestry Management Plan.
-The Board also plans Teaneck's annual Arbor Day selection, sees that Teaneck maintains its Tree City USA status and is an active participant in the annual Clean and Green Weekend.
+Shade Tree Advisory Board (STAB): The Board was created in 1995 to provide technical and management advice to the Township Council and educating residents regarding the benefits and care of trees.
+The Board assists in identifying suitable tree planting sites and recommends appropriate specifics for Township street tree plantings.
+It tracks and evaluates progress made towards the goals and objectives of the five-year Community Forestry Management Plan.
+STAB also plans Teaneck's mandatory annual Arbor Day celebration and sees that Teaneck maintains its Tree City USA status.

 Teaneck Civilian Complaint Review Board: The Board provides an opportunity for anyone aggrieved by specific forms of police misconduct to bring a complaint before an independent, impartial body of residents, if they would be otherwise reluctant to complain directly to the Police Department or Municipal Manager.
 The Board's role is to receive complaints of police misconduct (unnecessary force, excessive force, harassment or use of abusive language), investigate them, evaluate them, and, if appropriated, refer them to the appropriate disciplinary authorities.